How to Write a Cover Letter That Actually Gets Read

 STRONG

-The strong version is specific.
-It's got a number.
+The strong version has a number.
 It hints at ambition.
-And it makes the reader think: "Tell me more."
+And it makes the reader think: tell me more.
+That's the whole job of a first sentence.

 The Cover Letter Format That Works